Academic Works in Progress

 On Precision Psychiatry and Mental Illness as a Social Identity

 It has become increasingly common for people to understand themselves and their behaviors using the language of psychiatric diagnoses.
-However, there is much reason to believe that the current system of psychiatric diagnosis is scientifically unsound — indeed, it is becoming more popular to suggest that we shouldn't have discrete diagnoses at all, but instead classify people according to their location on a series of continua.
+However, there is much reason to believe that the current system of psychiatric diagnosis is scientifically unsound — indeed, more and more researchers are suggesting that we shouldn't classify people as either having or not having certain diagnoses, but should instead classify people according to their location on a series of continua, without a clear distinction between healthy and pathological.
 I discuss how this potential scientific advance threatens to undermine social bonds formed on the basis of mental illness, raising thorny questions about the purpose of psychiatry.

 On the False Dichotomy Between Intrapersonal and Interpersonal Deception